yuweisung/traceable-homework/README.md

 crapi-web   LoadBalancer   10.100.139.94   a2e286f1a203b4390b3aff18067eb62d-1544345541.us-east-1.elb.amazonaws.com   80:30080/TCP,443:30443/TCP   14m
 ```
 ![image](images/postman-env.png)
-3. Run 200 iteration with 100ms delay
+3. Run 200 iteration with 100ms delay (Learning)

 ## Check the Traceable UI
-1. Once the sidecar created, you should find the Agent in Settings/Data Collection.
+1. Once the sidecar or ebpf tracer created, you should find the Agent in Settings/Data Collection.
 ![image](images/datacollection1.png)
 ![image](images/datacollection2.png)

-## Run PoV attack
+## Run the attack API calls
 1. Load the pov.json attached to Postman and run the whole collction to simulate the attacks.
 ![image](images/pov-attack.png)